marcodb26/TabMania/README.md

 window (no point in moving a tab if it doesn't rebalance anything).
 If TabMania decides the tab is ok in the window where it's currently hosted, it will blink its popup's badge to indicate that.

-## Docking/undocking popup
-By default the TabMania popup opens in its own undocked window.
-This allows you to change its size and to put it in a place on your desktop where it can be always available for you.
-There's also an option to dock the popup, though the docked popup has certain disadvantages over the undocked popup, as Chrome tends to close it off under certain conditions, plus it's always covering your tab contents.
-The docking state is local to one device, so you can keep TabMania docked on just one device, while it remains undocked on all other devices.

-Unfortunately the standard Chrome shortcut to open the popup works only in `Chrome` scope (can't be configured for `Global` scope), so a Chrome window must be in focus.